The Supreme Court OK'd sports gambling. See which states are open for bets.

 Nebraska

-Nebraska Gov. Pete Ricketts, a Republican, has said he would oppose any plans to change Nebraska’s laws, the Omaha World-Herald reported in May.
+Gov. Pete Ricketts, a Republican, has said he would oppose any plans to change Nebraska’s laws, The Omaha World-Herald reported in May.
 It does not appear there are any planned bills announced.

 New Hampshire

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.